Blazemeter/CitrixPlugin/README.md

 One **Record Mouse Click** sequence will end in **one sampler per click created** on the JMeter test plan and in the **View Results Tree** under **Citrix Recorder**.
 If you checked the **Include mouse moves** box, plugin will create between each click samplers a sampler with **Mouse move informations**.

 When you're done with recording, you can end the recording by clicking on the **Stop Recording** button.
 It will close your Citrix application **but not the citrix session**.
-You can also chose to end the recording by closing yourself the Citrix application inside the citrix window or by closing the citrix window itself.
+You can also choose to end the recording by closing yourself the Citrix application inside the citrix window or by closing the citrix window itself.

 ![Close Citrix session](images/citrix_close.png "Citrix close")